AlibabaCloudDocs/ecs/intl.en-US/API Reference/Instances/RunInstances.md

     -   Instances automatically start after they are created.
 The instances are ready for use when they are in the `Running` state.
     -   As of November 27, 2020, the maximum bandwidth available for you to create ECS instances or change the configurations of ECS instances is subject to the throttling policy in your account.
 To increase the maximum bandwidth value, submit a ticket.
 According to the throttling policy, the total maximum bandwidth value of all instances whose billing method for network usage is pay-by-traffic cannot not exceed 5 Gbit/s and that of all instances whose billing method for network usage is pay-by-bandwidth cannot exceed 50 Gbit/s in a single region.
     -   Different from the [CreateInstance](~~25499~~) operation, the `RunInstances` operation enables the system to assign public IP addresses to the new instances if you set the `InternetMaxBandwidthOut` parameter to a value greater than 0.
     -   After you call this operation, an error is returned if a parameter is invalid or available resources are insufficient.
-For more information, see the "Error codes" section in this topic.
+For more information, see the "Error codes" section of this topic.

-**Note:** If the `QuotaExceed.ElasticQuota` error is returned when you create ECS instances, the maximum number of instances of the specified instance type that can be created in this region has been reached, or the maximum number of vCPUs for all instance types in this region has been reached.
+**Note:** If the `QuotaExceed.ElasticQuota` error is returned when you create ECS instances, the maximum number of instances of the specified instance type that can be created in this region has been reached, or the maximum number of vCPUs for all instance types has been reached.
 You can go to the [ECS console](https://ecs.console.aliyun.com/?spm=a2c8b.12215451.favorites.decs.5e3a336aMGTtzy#/privileges/quota) or [Quota Center](https://quotas.console.aliyun.com/products/ecs/quotas) to request a quota increase.

 -   **Best practices**:
     -   The `RunInstances` operation allows you to create multiple instances at a time.
 To better manage and search for these instances, we recommend that you specify the same tag pair by using the `Tag.N.Key` and `Tag.N.Value` parameters for the instances.
 You can also append sequential suffixes specified by the `UniqueSuffix` parameter to the hostnames specified by the `HostName` parameter and instance names specified by the `InstanceName` parameter.